Mrinal S. Patnaik, M.B.B.S.

 Why did you choose to study clinical and translational research?

 I am a hematologist with significant interest in myeloid neoplasms, especially myelodysplastic syndromes and chronic myelomonocytic leukemia.

 These disorders are uniquely enriched with epigenetic dysregulation resulting in abnormal stem cell growth, maturation and proliferation.
 Treatment strategies for these disorders are woefully inadequate.

 To better understand these diseases and provide better treatment options for affected patients, I have decided to better train myself in the intricate nuances of clinical and translational research in the field of myeloid malignancies.

 What type of research are you doing?

-My research is going to be centered on understanding epigenetic and chromatin dysregulation in patients with chronic myelomonocytic leukemia.
-I will study transcriptional abnormalities produced in these patients secondary to mutations in epigenetic regulator genes such as TET2, ASXL1 and EZH2.
+My research is centered on understanding epigenetic and chromatin dysregulation in patients with chronic myelomonocytic leukemia.
+I study transcriptional abnormalities produced in these patients secondary to mutations in epigenetic regulator genes such as TET2, ASXL1 and EZH2.